MistyLeo12/Learning/README.md

 # Learning

-A place to put some of the code that I'm learning outside of school
+A place to put some of the code for things I'm learning outside of school

 ## Functional Programming
 Since  all of my classs are focused on OOP, we never have learned functional programming.
 In order to become a better programmer I want to learn about functional programming.
 I feel like it will help my code logic, writing less buggy code, provide a new way of thinking how to approach problems, and create interesting challenges.